joone/joone.github.io/content/posts/proxy-support-puppeteer/index.md

 ```

-Bofore, we were only able to apply a global proxy setting for all all BrowserContexts.
+Before, we were only able to apply a global proxy setting for all BrowserContexts.
 ```JS
   const browser = await puppeteer.launch({
     args: [